Noaaan/MythicMetals/PATCHNOTES.md

   - Shovels to `#minecraft:shovels`
   - Hoes to `#minecraft:hoes`
   - This should fix an issue related to enchanting tools
+- Fixed Shovel recipes being the same as Swords (#313)

 # 0.25.0